-Each January colleges must complete the status of each activity in their plan.
+Each January, colleges must complete the status of each activity in their plan.
 The two furthest right columns of the plan template are for this purpose.
-Colleges enter a status and then provide a short explanation in the last column.
+Colleges enter a status and then provide a brief explanation in the last column.
 They must also update the equipment list and wages tabs as needed.
 This update is to show activities planned and accomplished.
-These updates must be uploaded to NCPerkins.org.
+These updates must be uploaded on the NCPerkins Online Data System Moodle in the current year's course.

 Additionally, there will be a meeting each January or February.
-The mid-year meeting will be a time to share practices, allowing colleges to learn from each other.
+The mid-year meeting will be a time for professional development and to share practices, allowing colleges to learn from each other.
 Each college is expected to present the promising practices they are implementing.